redhat-cop/cloud.vmware_ops/roles/esxi_maintenance_mode/README.md

 # esxi_maintenance_mode

-Either put an ESXI host in maintenance mode or take the host out of maintenance mode.
+Either put an ESXi host in maintenance mode or take the host out of maintenance mode.

-## Requirements
+## Dependencies

-pyvomi
+N/A

 ## Role Variables

 ### Auth
 - **esxi_maintenance_mode_hostname**:
-  - str, The hostname of the esxi or vcenter on which you want to deploy the application.
+  - str, The hostname of the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **esxi_maintenance_mode_username**:
-  - str, The username to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str, The username to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **esxi_maintenance_mode_password**:
-  - str, The password to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str, The password to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **esxi_maintenance_mode_port**:
-  - str or int, The port to use to authenticate to the esxi or vcenter on which you want to deploy the application.
+  - str or int, The port to use to authenticate to the ESXi or vCenter on which you want to deploy the application.
 Required.

 - **esxi_maintenance_mode_validate_certs**:
-  - bool, If true then certificates will be validated when connecting to the esxi or vcenter for auth.
+  - bool, If true then certificates will be validated when connecting to the ESXi or vCenter for auth.
 Optional.

 ### Proxy Options